MicrosoftTranslator/DocumentTranslation/README.md

 DocumentTranslationBusiness handles the local file operations and business logic.
 Class 'Glossary' handles the upload of the glossary, when a glossary is specified.

-The app allows you to enter fully qualified service endpoints, so that it works with Azure sovereign clouds.
+The app allows you to enter fully qualified service endpoints.
+It works with Azure sovereign clouds.

 ## Issues